bharagha/eas-2026.0.0/metro-ai-suite/metro-vision-ai-app-recipe/smart-intersection/docs/user-guide/get-started.md

 Open a browser and go to the following endpoints to access the application.
 Use `<actual_ip>` instead of `localhost` for external access:

 > **Notes**
+> - All services are accessed through the nginx reverse proxy at `https://localhost` with appropriate paths.
 > - For passwords stored in files (e.g., `supass` or `influxdb2-admin-token`), refer to the respective secret files in your deployment under ./src/secrets (Docker) or chart/files/secrets (Helm).
+> - Since the application uses HTTPS with self-signed certificates, your browser may display a certificate warning.
+For the best experience, use **Google Chrome** and accept the certificate.

 - **URL**: [https://localhost](https://localhost)